Lyfriss/KitchenCaos/ReadMe.md

 	@export var name: String
 	@export var scene: PackedScene

-# Player pick up:
+# Player pick up (And Interfaces):

 This section was the most challenging part of the course for me.
+The transitions between what the player, the counter, and the kitchen object (a new script, not the resource) should do were too abrupt.

-I found it jumped between what the player does, what the counter does and what the kitchen object does (not the resource, a new script created) too quickly to much.
+Additionally, GDscript doesn't natively support interfaces.

-That's why I came up with a different solution that works better for **me**, but it may be more or less confusing for others.
-Regardless, it does what this section of the curse wants.
+Therefore, I devised a different solution that suits **me** better, though it might vary in clarity for others.
+Nonetheless, it accomplishes the objectives of this part of the course.

-What i've done was:
+Here's what I did:

 1) Set up a `Marker3D` node as the player's hand to hold kitchen objects.
-2) Track the current kitchen object held by the player.
+2) Keep track of the kitchen object currently held by the player.
-3) Develop a dedicated script for `KitchenObject` with utility functions:
+3) Create a dedicated script for `KitchenObject` with utility functions:

 		extends Node3D
 		class_name KitchenObject